 The University is committed to promoting public understanding of its structure and activities via the systematic publication of all relevant information.

 Where our routinely published records do not give the information people require, we will make every effort to provide, where practical and permissible, additional information on request.

 The University has two main obligations under FOIA:

-1. That UEA must maintain a Publication Scheme, which lists the types and format of information the University routinely provides to the public
+- To maintain a Publication Scheme, which lists the types of information we make routinely available.

-2. That any individual making a request for information is entitled to be informed in writing by the University whether or not the University holds the information, and if it does to have the information communicated to them within the specified time limit of 20 working days.
+- To ensure that any individual making a request for information is informed, in writing, whether or not the University holds the information they've asked for, and if we do, to have our response communicated to them within the specified time limit of 20 working days.

 To find out more about FOIA at UEA, email email@example.com or telephone +44 (0)1603 593523.

 All staff have the responsibility to make themselves aware of their obligations under the Act.